 NSW WORKPLACE INJURY AND WORKERS COMPENSATION

 From the case study, Mr. Jones lawyers indicated that the company that employed Mr. Jones was in breach of the NSW workplace and workers compensation in the following ways.
-To start with, part two, section 44 which talk of the prompt notification of the workplace injury was in breach.
+To start with, part two, section 44 which talk of the prompt notification of the workplace injury.
 This article states that whenever a worker is injured, they should notify their employer stating their injuries as soon as possible.
-Mr. Jones informed the employer, but the employer breached section 42 part (2) which states that the employer of the worker who is injured should notify their authority or the insurer within a given period that is 48 hours (2).
-The company of Mr. Jones did not inform the authorities about the injury Mr. Jones incurred in the field.
+Section 42 part (2) which states that the employer of the worker who is injured should notify their authority or the insurer within a given period that is 48 hours (1).
+Mr. Jones informed his employer after he got the injuries in the field.
+The company on the other side did not inform the authorities about the injuries Mr. Jones incurred in the field.

-Before Mr. Jones took a legal Action, Section 45 part 1, 2, 3 of the NSW workplace injury and compensation plan was in breach (2).
-The injury Mr. Jones sustained was a significant injury and in this section, whenever the workplace injury is a major injury the authorities or the insurer must establish or develop a management plan for the injury for the worker who gets injuries in the workplace (2).
-In our case study, the mining company believed that the injuries Mr. Jones had were minor and therefore they denied him the liabilities.
-Section 45 part 4 talks about the insurer providing the injured worker and the employer with appropriate information with regards to the injury management plan (3).
+Section 45 part 1, 2, 3 of the NSW workplace injury and compensation plan states that whenever the workplace injury is a major injury the authorities or the insurer must establish or develop a management plan for the injury for the worker who gets injuries in the workplace (1).
+The injury Mr. Jones sustained was a significant injury even though the mining company believed that the injuries Mr. Jones had were minor and therefore they denied him the liabilities.
+Section 45 part 4 talks about the insurer providing the injured worker and the employer with appropriate information with regards to the injury management plan (2).
 From our case study, the insurer did not comply with this and instead 25 days had passed after the agreement to compensate Mr. Jones.

 Injury management is a systematic process which involves returning injured workers to work (5).
 This process is integrated such that it identifies, treats the injured and ensures the injured worker or employee recovers from injury by including the emergency procedures and injury rehabilitation.
 Injury management is dynamic and requires active co-operation and collaboration between the employee and the employer (5,6).
 This process includes activities that directly affect the injured employee’s recovery, and it encompasses appropriate medical treatment, rehabilitation, eventually returns to work.